Normani: 2021–present: Dopamine and other ventures

+In April 2026, Normani competed in season fourteen of The Masked Singer as the wild card contestant "Crane".
+She finished in fourth place and did an encore of "Love Lies" with Khalid (who was the "bestie" that helped with the final clue).
+On July 6, 2026, she performed in an Aaliyah tribute, curated by Missy Elliott, for the finale at that year's Essence Festival of Culture.

 Artistry

 Normani has a mezzo-soprano vocal range.
 Her music has primarily been described as pop and R&B, with elements of dance-pop, retro-pop, and hip hop.
 Normani has stated that she does not want to be musically limited and aims to be "genre-less".

 Normani has taken inspiration from R&B and pop music of the 1990s and 2000s.
-She has also cited artist such as Aaliyah, TLC, En Vogue, Mya, Toni Braxton, Selena, Jhené Aiko, Destiny's Child, Mariah Carey, Janet Jackson, Beyoncé, Ciara, Lauryn Hill, Whitney Houston, Brandy, Alicia Keys, Jennifer Lopez, and Britney Spears as influences.
+She has also cited artist such as Aaliyah, TLC, En Vogue, Mya, Toni Braxton, Selena, Jhené Aiko, Destiny's Child, Mariah Carey, Janet Jackson, Beyoncé, Ciara, Lauryn Hill, Whitney Houston, Brandy Norwood, Alicia Keys, Jennifer Lopez, Madonna, and Britney Spears as influences.